What Is Perimeter?

 In geometry, perimeter can be defined as the path or the boundary that surrounds a shape.
 It can also be defined as the length of the outline of a shape.

 We often find the perimeter when putting up Christmas lights around the house or fencing the backyard garden.
-Other examples may include finding the total length of the boundary of the soccer field or the length of the crochet or ribbon required to cover the border of a table mat.
+Other examples may include finding the total length of the boundary of the soccer field or the length of ribbon required to cover the border of a place mat.

-For small irregular shapes, we can use a string of thread and place it exactly along the boundary of the shape, once.
-The total length of the string used along the boundary is the perimeter of the shape.
+For small irregular shapes, we can use a length of string or thread and place it exactly along the boundary of the shape.
+The total length of the string used once along the boundary is the perimeter of the shape.